Mapepire-IBMi/Mapepire-IBMi.github.io/src/content/docs/guides/sysadmin.md

 #### Service Commander (recommended)

-If you are running the RPM version of the mapepire server, you can install service commander (`yum install service-commander`) and ise it to start the mapepire service:
+If you are running the RPM version of the mapepire server, you can install service commander (`yum install service-commander`) and use it to start the mapepire service:

 ```sh
 sc start mapepire